How to Invest in Real Estate: Your Simple Guide for 2025

 Owning a home to live in is another great way to invest in real estate.
 While it's not an investment property, so to speak, you still earn the capital appreciation on the property.

 Let's say, for example, you bought the property for $200,000 and financed $100,000 of it.
 You kept the property for five years and sold it for $400,000, and owed $50,000 on the mortgage still.
+You'd walk away with $150,000 in profit just for holding onto the real estate, even though you lived in it.

 Pros: